 Before we dive into how pet insurance covers you, we would first like to introduce our exclusive pet insurance partner, Fetch.
 Fetch is a company that specializes in providing comprehensive pet insurance plans to dog and cat owners across North America.
 They make pet insurance simply by providing extensive coverage at affordable prices.
 The reason why BrokerLink chose to work with them is specifically because of their coverage.
 They go above and beyond, covering several health-related scenarios that other pet insurance providers simply refuse to cover.

 This makes Fetch's plans some of the best on the market today, and here at BrokerLink, we always want the best for our customers.
 Beyond their extraordinary coverage, Fetch insurance plans offer several perks to policyholders.
-For example, their plans can easily be purchased online, they are compatible with any vet in Canada or the United States, and there are no hidden fees at the time of enrollment.
+For example, their plans can easily be purchased online, they are compatible with any vet in Canada or the United States.
 Plus, their policies are flexible, giving customers the option of cancelling their plans whenever they see fit and allowing them to select their preferred annual coverage amount, deductible, and reimbursement rate.

 Call Fetch to learn more about their extensive pet insurance coverage